OmChopkar/birthday-invitation-generator/README.md

 1. Clone this repository or download the ZIP file.
 2. Open `index.html` in any modern web browser.
 3. Fill in the details and click **Generate Invitation**.
+4. Click Download Invitation to save the custom card to your device.

 ## 📂 Project Structure
 * `index.html` - The main structure and UI of the application.